Growth Equity, A Blend Between Private Equity and Venture Capital

 Returns of growth equity firms primarily stem from their ability to identify and invest in companies able to scale operations, enhance product development, and expand corporate functions.
 The holding period of growth equity investments averages 3-7 years.
 By comparison, the holding period for venture capital investments typically is 5-10 years.

 One of the biggest growth equity firms is General Atlantic.
 Founded in 1980, General Atlantic focuses on making large minority investments in technology, healthcare, financial services, and consumer companies.
-In addition to the United States, General Atlantic has offices and investments in companies in a number of strategic growth markets including Europe, China, India, Brazil, and Southeast Asia.
+In addition to the United States, General Atlantic has offices and investments in companies in several strategic growth markets.
+These include Europe, China, India, Brazil, and Southeast Asia.
 With $40 billion assets under management, the firm has minority investments in companies such as Reliance Industries, Jio, Duolingo, Opendoor, Uber, and Airbnb.